HPSCTerrSys/ParFlowDiagnostics/README.md

 **All information and software tools to use PD are within this repository.
 This README.md file contains all information to get started with PD including simple cookbooks.**

+**Important prerequisite: The PD assume you use HeAT >v1.1.
+If you follow this README this is ensured.**

-This repository covers four related asepcts of using and testing PD and nnot every user needs to cover them all:
+This repository covers five related aspects of using and testing PD and not every user needs to cover them all:

+1. PD description
-1. How to use PD based on HeAT, including exemple scripts which can be used as a starting point for own developments (relevant for everyone; for experienced ParFlow users who already have ParFlow output this is the most important information)
+2. How to use PD based on HeAT, including exemple scripts which can be used as a starting point for own developments (relevant for everyone; for experienced ParFlow users who already have ParFlow output this is the most important information)
-2. How to generate test input for PD (for beginners this is especially interesting as this repository contains ParFlow test cases, i.e., the model configuration to generate such simulation results for testing)
+3. How to generate test input for PD (for beginners this is especially interesting as this repository contains ParFlow test cases, i.e., the model configuration to generate such simulation results for testing)
-3. Tests conducted with PD based on HeAT (this is for those who want deeper understanding in how it was made sure, that the HeAT implementation did not break PD); these tests cases can be run by everybody to generate their own test data
+4. Tests conducted with PD based on HeAT (this is for those who want deeper understanding in how it was made sure, that the HeAT implementation did not break PD); these tests cases can be run by everybody to generate their own test data
-4. Specific performance tests using large datasets giving proof that HeAT in fact makes PD big data capable (this is for developers, who might be expanding PD or use PD based on HeAT for own developments); these test cases cannnot be run by everybody, instead test data, i.e., ParFlow simulation results, are provided centrally for everybodies use
+5. Specific performance tests using large datasets giving proof that HeAT in fact makes PD big data capable (this is for developers, who might be expanding PD or use PD based on HeAT for own developments); these test cases cannnot be run by everybody, instead test data, i.e., ParFlow simulation results, are provided centrally for everybodies use

+ParFlow and PD and HeAT run literally on any Linux system.
+However the instructions below are meant for the primary HPC systems at the Jülich Supercomputing Centre (JSC); as of autumn 2021 this is [JURECA](https://www.fz-juelich.de/ias/jsc/EN/Expertise/Supercomputers/JURECA/JURECA_node.html) and [JUWELS](https://www.fz-juelich.de/ias/jsc/EN/Expertise/Supercomputers/JUWELS/JUWELS_node.html).

-## PD usage
+## PD description

-### PD description
+### Calling PD

 ```python
 class Diagnostics